ga-wdi-remote/js-dom-hw-counters/README.md

     (b) to create a new counter element (corresponding to that new count value) inside the `<div>` with the id `counter-list`.

-    > Don't forget to add an event handler to the new counter!
-If you don't,
-    > clicking '+1' won't do anything!
+You'll also need to define an event-handling function for the +1 buttons -- this handler should call `incrementCounter`, and then update the count value displayed in the DOM.

 <!-- ### Testing Your Work